gert7/srt.nvim/README.md

 - `SrtShiftTimeStrict` - shift the beginning or end time of a duration and enforce it on adjacent subtitles.
 A combination of `SrtShiftTime` and `SrtEnforce`
+- `SrtDeleteEmptyLines` - delete empty lines between subtitle texts that cause parsing to fail
+- `SrtToggle` - enable or disable any of the boolean configuration options.
+Toggles the `enabled` option by default (listed below).

 ### Video commands